Garethderioth/unlisted-friends/README.md

 ## Develop
 In order to run the tests locally you need to rename the file `keys.json.example` to `keys.json` and put your consumer and secret keys.

+## Roadmap
+* Refactor the ternary conditional indentation.
+* Finish the index.test.js.
+* Refactor the tests for use proxyquery.
+* Refactor the tests for use sinon.